azavaxhuman/ESSL/README.md

 - Automatic/Custom patch (support all panel's directory)

 ### New Future's:
--Add an option to delete packages and certificates -Solving the problem of moving files in Marzban option
+- Add an option to delete packages and certificates
+- Solving the problem of moving files in Marzban option

 ### Support:
 - Acme